Pregnant Workers Fairness Act: Legal challenge

 Texas's attorney general Ken Paxton challenged the PWFA along with an additional budget item within the 2023 consolidated budget bill.
 At the time the bill was passed, the U.S. House of Representatives was operating with allowance for remote voting, a practice developed from the COVID-19 pandemic.
 Paxton's lawsuit that the passage of the PWFA and the additional budget item were invalid since with the remote votes, there was not a sufficient quorum of representatives present to pass the bill, as set in Article One of the United States Constitution.
 Judge James Wesley Hendrix of the United States District Court for the Northern District of Texas ruled in February 2024 that while the other budget item could not be challenged, that there was an insufficient quorum for the PWFA to be enacted, issuing an injunction from the law being enforced in Texas.
 The ruling was appealed to the United States Court of Appeals for the Fifth Circuit, which ruled in August 2025 that the use of remote voting did not violate the quorum clause, lifting the injunction and allowing PWFA to be enforced in Texas.
+Cory T. Wilson dissented.
+In January 2026, the Fifth Circuit vacated its decision after agreeing to rehear the case en banc.
+In May 2026, the circuit heard the case.